PurityLake/go-ecs/README.md

 # Roadmap
 - [ ] Add tests
-- [ ] Add way to call functions with queries as paramets
+- [ ] Add way to call functions with queries as parameters
 - [ ] Add conditional running of functions

 # Examples